bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 - **Runtime configuration** : Enter the host runtime configuration.
 To use the default configuration, leave the field blank.

+- **Authentication** : Mode of authentication i.e. either Username/Password or Certificate based.

 - **Code Pipeline User Id** : Select the Code Pipeline user id to use for logging onto the z/OS host.

 - **Password** : Instead of enteriend password directly in this field, In Azure we have azure vault for storing secrets.
 We can store password as Azure pipeline variable as a secret and use that variable in this field.
 Example $(variablename)

+- **Azure Subscription** : The Azure Subscription under which Key Vault is created.

+- **Key Vault** : Name of Key Vault that holds the Certificate for authentication.

+- **Certificate Name** : Name of the certificate as uploaded in Key Vault.
+(PFX format is supported)

 Do the following in the **Filter** section to identify Code Pipeline members to be downloaded: